 This park is located in the West Town neighborhood (west of the Kennedy Expressway, at Ashland Avenue, a little more than one block north of North Avenue).
-Situated on approximately two acres, the park contains an athletic field, basketball hoops, a playground, and a dog-friendly area.
+Situated on 2.18 acres, the park contains an athletic field, basketball hoops, a playground, and a dog-friendly area.
 While there is no structured programming taking place at this location, we invite you to check out our programs offered at nearby Adams, Oz, or Trebes Park.

 This park is directly adjacent to The 606, and serves as a major point of access for residents.